cheahcheesam/test/themes/docsy/userguide/content/en/docs/deployment/_index.md

 Alternatively, you can follow the same instructions but specify your **Deploy settings** in a [`netlify.toml` file](https://docs.netlify.com/configure-builds/file-based-configuration/) in your repo rather than in the **Deploy settings** page.
 You can see an example of this in the [Docsy theme repo](https://github.com/google/docsy/blob/main/netlify.toml) (though note that the build command here is a little unusual because the Docsy user guide is *inside* the theme repo).

 If you have an existing deployment you can view and update the relevant information by selecting the site from your list of sites in Netlify, then clicking **Site settings** - **Build and deploy**.
-Ensure that **Ubuntu Focal 20.04** is selected in the **Build image selection** section - if you're creating a new deployment this is used by default.
+Ensure that **Ubuntu Xenial 16.04** is selected in the **Build image selection** section - if you're creating a new deployment this is used by default.
 You need to use this image to run the extended version of Hugo.

 ## Deployment with Amazon S3 + Amazon CloudFront